 Pin the center and the outside edge down.
 Now, stay stitch the center down close to the edge.

 Okay, here comes the fun part.
-This is a blind hem stitch, it take four stitches down and one stitch swings over to the left.
-Shrink the stitch length till it has a scant quarter inch between the swing over stitches, shrink the stitch width till it is just under an eighth of an inch swing in.
+This is a blind hem stitch, take four stitches down, and one stitch swings over to the left.
+Shrink the stitch length till it has a scant quarter inch between the swing-over stitches, shrink the stitch width till it is just under an eighth of an inch swing in.

 Use invisible thread in the top and regular thread in the bobbin (I use whatever color the background fabric is for the bobbin thread color).
-Turn your top tension down lower than for regular thread use (this will be machine dependant).
+Turn your top tension down lower than for regular thread use (this will be machine-dependent).

-Stitch all the way around the block, letting the straight stitches slip down past the block on the outside edge and the swing in stitch just catches the block on the inside.
+Stitch around the block, letting the straight stitches slip down past the block on the outside edge and the swing-in stitch just catches the block on the inside.